 It’s entirely up to you to decide.
 I know you’ve been reading on to find a verdict.
 However, anything crypto-related is never a certain thing.
 It’s a rollercoaster ride, you either enjoy the risk or avoid it all at once.
 It’s always a good idea to do intense research before investing in a play-to-earn game.
 Constantly check out guides on how to spot scam gaming projects.

 Remember, the whole blockchain technology and web3 concepts are relatively uncharted waters.
 It’s not that old yet, therefore it is natural for mistakes to happen.
 You can always start out slow, and maybe try a game with free access.
 There’s not much to lose anyway as you slowly build knowledge and experience.
+Check out our pick of the top 7 P2E games in 2022, I’m sure you’ll find at least one to your liking.
 Until next time, keep it up for your Chainwitcher.